99887710/cv19-mars/README.md

 The project folder also includes a `template.yml` file.
 You can use this [SAM](https://github.com/awslabs/serverless-application-model) file to deploy the project to AWS Lambda and Amazon API Gateway or test in local with the [SAM CLI](https://github.com/awslabs/aws-sam-cli).

+Another deployment way is to use our **deploy.sh** which uses aws cloudformation commands but remember need to create a s3 bucket for artifact and a stack name for cloudformation stack.

 ## Pre-requisites
 * [AWS CLI](https://aws.amazon.com/cli/)
 * [SAM CLI](https://github.com/awslabs/aws-sam-cli)